-OL, OC, DP N1 0.15 EFTS 18 points

-The techniques of field ecology; sampling strategies, design, procedures and equipment; an initiation to ecological research.
+0.15 EFTS OL, OC, DP 18 points The techniques of field ecology; sampling strategies, design, procedures and equipment; an initiation to ecological research.

-ECOL 211, 212 and (STAT 110 or 115) SC Science
+P ECOL 211, 212 and (STAT 110 or 115)

 Notes: (i) This course is intended for third year students majoring in Ecology.
-However, other students may be admitted at the discretion of the Programme Co-ordinator. (ii) A compulsory field trip will be held prior to the beginning of the semester between 6 - 12 February 2017.
+However, other students may be admitted at the discretion of the Programme Co-ordinator. (ii) A compulsory field trip will be held prior to the beginning of the semester between 12 - 18 February 2018.

-ECOL 314 Special Topic: Tropical Ecology
+ECOL 314 Tropical Field Ecology

-The techniques of tropical field ecology; sampling strategies, design, procedures and equipment; an initiation to tropical ecological research.
+0.15 EFTS OL, OC, DP 18 points The techniques of tropical field ecology; sampling strategies, design, procedures and equipment; an initiation to tropical ecological research.

-RP ECOL 211, 212 and (STAT 110 or 115) SC Science
+RP ECOL 211, 212 and (STAT 110 or 115)

-Notes: (i) This paper is intended for third-year students majoring in Ecology or Zoology. (ii) This paper will include a compulsory field trip to Borneo.
+Notes: (i) This paper is intended for third-year students majoring in Ecology or Zoology. (ii) This paper will include a compulsory field trip based in the tropics.

-Reading Ecology ECOL 411
+ECOL 411 Reading Ecology